Control (2007 film): Reception

 Peter Bradshaw, the chief film reviewer for The Guardian, described Control as "the best film of the year: a tender, bleakly funny and superbly acted biopic of Curtis".
 Prominent American film critic Roger Ebert gave the film a three and a half stars rating, out of four, and wrote that "The extraordinary achievement of Control is that it works simultaneously as a musical biopic and the story of a life."

-Review aggregator website Rotten Tomatoes reports an 88% approval rating with an average rating of 7.41/10 based on 112 reviews.
+Review aggregator website Rotten Tomatoes reports an 88% approval rating with an average rating of 7.5/10 based on 119 reviews.
 The website's consensus reads, "Control is a work of art, thanks to its evocative black and white cinematography and sensational performances from Sam Riley and Samantha Morton.
 Even those not familiar with Joy Division can still appreciate the beauty of the film."
 Metacritic reports the film as having an average score of 78 out of 100, based on 27 reviews, claiming the film had "generally favourable reviews".

-However, some reviewers have commented on the film negatively.
+However, some reviewers were less positive.
 Ray Bennett from Reuters described Control to be a "disappointment" and said the film "features lots of music from that time and has decent performances, but it fails to make the case for its fallen star".

 Reaction from band members

 Peter Hook and Stephen Morris, two of the founding members of Joy Division, generally praised the film.
 Morris disputed its accuracy, saying "[n]one of it's true really", but acknowledged the need to bend facts because "the truth is too boring."
 Hook criticised the preview audience's reaction, saying how at the end of the film "it really hurt and everybody started clapping.
-It would've been nice to have a dignified silence."
+It would've been nice to have a dignified silence".
 Hook also remarked that "Control is a hell of a lot more accurate than 24 Hour Party People.
-You can tell that Anton knew us, and he knew us well and he took the original script, which was very English and quite subtly he made it deeper and have a broader appeal so that it would not just make sense to an English audience but to an international audience."
+You can tell that Anton knew us, and he knew us well and he took the original script, which was very English and quite subtly he made it deeper and have a broader appeal so that it would not just make sense to an English audience but to an international audience".
 After viewing the film at Cannes, Hook said he "knew it was a great film and that it would be very well received because, even though it's two hours long, only two people went to the toilet the whole time.
-In fact, one of them was Bernard [Sumner].
-The other one was a 70-year-old woman."
+In fact, one of them was [Sumner].
+The other one was a 70-year-old woman".